setusoft/silhouette-play-react-seed/app-ui/README.md

 # Introduction

 This directory contains the client application developed with [React] and [Redux].
-The application architecture is based on the [React Redux Starter Kit].
-There is a detailed [readme](STARTER_KIT.md) which explains the changes, for the starter kit, in detail.
+The application architecture is based on [Neutrino].

 # Style guide